Does Stretching Help?

 Does Stretching Really Help?

-For years, stretching, or flexibility, has been widely considered a cornerstone of health and fitness.
-Many of us stretch before or after every workout and fuss if we can’t lean over and touch our toes.
-We wonder how some people can wrap their legs around their head in yoga class.
 We probably also think that those people never get hurt because they are so flexible, but there’s not much scientific support for that.
 In fact, the latest science suggests that extremely loose muscles and tendons are generally unnecessary and may be achievable anyway.
 To a large degree, flexibility is genetic.
-You’re either born flexible or you’re not.
+You’re either born flexible, or you’re not.

 What Happens to my muscles when I stretch?